hishammadcor/Latex_project/WorkDocumentation.md

 - Added the trigger value cell with default value is 5.
 - Add a note that says its less than the trigger value.
 - Write the path selected under the button

+# 09.10.2024
+- Doing the envelopes task for the QM

+# 10.10.2024
+- Work on a new version form the app
+- Its to take a csv file with names of the tables, and pre-specified for the app variables.
+The app process this file and set the variables as specified from the file.

+# 16.10.2024
+- Applied the ideas for compiling the styles CSV.
+- Alot of bugs came up.
+- Until next time